Skip to main content

 This distinction in their primary objectives creates the foundational difference in their rules.
 HIPAA is concerned with the mechanics of the health plan and designs its rules accordingly, focusing on premium structures and cost-sharing.

-The ADA is concerned with the power dynamic between you and your employer, focusing on whether your participation and disclosure of data are truly a matter of free choice.
+The ADA is concerned with the power dynamic between you and your employer, focusing on whether your participation and disclosure of personal health data are truly a matter of free choice.
 The interaction between these two sets of regulations creates a complex environment where the drive to promote health through incentives must be carefully balanced against the fundamental right to keep one’s medical information private and to be free from workplace discrimination.

 Intermediate